International Economics Data and Programs

 files?

-Trade and Production at the 3-digit ISIC level
+Trade and Production at

 The new version from 1980 to 2006 is availaible soon on the CEPII website.